lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 \section{Intelligence as an Energy-Efficient Process}

-\notes{When we view intelligence through the lens of thermodynamics, fascinating parallels emerge.
-Both intelligent systems and physical systems appear to be governed by similar principles of energy efficiency and entropy management.}
+\notes{When we view intelligence through the lens of thermodynamics some parallels emerge.
+Both systems appear to be governed by similar principles of energy efficiency and entropy management.}

 \subsection{Measurement as a Thermodynamic Process}

-\notes{Every observation or measurement made by an intelligent system can be understood as a thermodynamic process.
-Taking a measurement requires energy and produces heat - whether in biological neural systems or silicon-based computers.
-The act of observing itself modifies the energy landscape of the system.}
+\notes{Observations or measurements made by a system can be understood as a thermodynamic process.
+Taking a measurement requires energy and produces heat - whether in biological systems or silicon computers.
+The act of observing itself modifies the energy landscape of the system.
+While in theory computation is reversible in practice it involves entropy production for error correction.}

 \slides{
 * Observation requires energy expenditure